Gristydesigns/elegance-salon/README.md

 •	The colour scheme was chosen by the owner yet there was some influence when I used the colour palette to have shades that complimented each other.
 We looked at 10 different colour palettes.
 •	Originally a consideration was for a full background images; this was changed as what is needed is for the images to speak for themselves and have the impact they deserve.
 Images
 •	The salon is updating their images in-line with their new skills and abilities.
-So the websites needs to showcase these.
+So, the websites needs to showcase these.
 Each image is there to inspire and show off the professionalism of the salon.
 As stated by their new strapline ’Setting the trend’; this has already been tested out as other salons are following Elegance strategies.
 Imagery is important to engage clients on site and so I need to as a developer place these well to have the wow factor, so they stay on site until they access the service.
 Styling
 •	Having researched other clean, crisps sites; demonstrated having consistency across all pages builds trust and knowledge for user to enable them to surf further on the site as it engages them.
 Designers appreciate that there is data that says it is harder to engage users on your sit year by year we flick less; therefore, it is paramount users have an experience they are enjoying; gaining what they require swiftly.
 •	Location information has been offered through a link; maps can be distracting on a page.